KuroP1/katacoda-scenarios/Grafana/Grafana1/step3.md

 ![Alt text](https://raw.githubusercontent.com/KuroP1/katacoda-scenarios/main/Grafana/Grafana1/images/step%203-4.PNG "a title")

 ## 3.input mysql connection
-Now you are reqiured to input some information to connect with the mysql-server.
-Please input the same information like the picture.
+Now you are required to enter some information to connect to the mysql server.
+Please enter the same information as in the figure.
 ![Alt text](https://raw.githubusercontent.com/KuroP1/katacoda-scenarios/main/Grafana/Grafana1/images/step%203-5.PNG "a title")
 - Host : the name of your 'mysql' container name.
 - database : must be mysql.